IBM-Cloud/ansible-collection-ibm/docs/ibm_database.rst

     None

-  service_endpoints (False, str, public)
-    Types of the service endpoints.
-Possible values are 'public', 'private', 'public-and-private'.

-  point_in_time_recovery_deployment_id (False, str, None)
-    The CRN of source instance

-  auto_scaling (False, list, None)
-    ICD Auto Scaling

-  configuration (False, str, None)
-    The configuration in JSON format

-  point_in_time_recovery_time (False, str, None)
-    The point in time recovery time stamp of the deployed instance

-  location (True, str, None)
+  plan (True, str, None)
-    (Required for new resource) The location or the region in which Database instance exists
+    (Required for new resource) The plan type of the Database instance

   service (True, str, None)